denko-rb/denko-piboard/README.md

 ```
 This will automatically install the main `denko` gem and any other dependencies.

-**Note:** `sudo` may be needed before `gem install` if using the preinstalled Ruby on a Pi.
+**Note:** `sudo` may be needed before `gem install` if using the Pi's system ruby.

 ## Pi Setup

 #### pigpiod
-The `pigpio` package installs `pigpiod`, which needs to be running in the background as root for Ruby scripts to work.
+The `pigpio` package installs `pigpiod`, which must run in the background (as root) for Ruby scripts to work.
 You should only need to start it once per boot.
 Automate it, or start manually with:
 ```shell
 sudo pigpiod -s 10
 ```
 **Note:** `-s 10` sets tick interval to 10 microseconds, lowering CPU use.
 Valid values are: 1, 2, 4, 5, 8, 10 (5 default).

 #### libgpiod
 Depending on your Pi and OS, `libgpiod` may limit GPIO access.
-If this is the case, some scripts will fail with a `libgpiod` error.
-It is only used for low-level digital read/write operations, so check using a simple script like blinking an LED.
-To get `libgpiod` permission, add your user account to the `gpio` group:
+If this happens, some scripts will fail.
+It is only used for digital read/write operations, so test with a simple script like blinking an LED.
+To get permission, add your user account to the `gpio` group:
 ```
 sudo usermod -a -G gpio $(whoami)
 ```